 - 4.1.
-This report is an honest effort on my part to accurately capture the state of play of the agriculture negotiation at this point in time. - 4.2.
+This report is an honest effort on my part to accurately capture the state of play of the Agriculture negotiation at this point in time. - 4.2.
 My responsibility as Chair also requires me to clearly identify at this stage what I see as potential deliverables at MC11 based on the proposals as well as the meetings, consultations and informal contacts I have had thus far with Members.
 By doing so, I hope I can effectively help the Membership to prioritize and focus on issues in respect of which outcomes are within reach and provide the necessary directions to guide negotiations in respect of issues where significant outcomes could not be achieved at MC11. - 4.3.
 As you will have seen from my recommendations, I consider that there is basis for agreements to be reached at MC11 on PSH and Export Prohibitions and Restrictions.
 A Decision could also be envisaged on Cotton at MC11.
-Regarding Domestic Support, I have recommended that Members pursue a limited outcome potentially comprising a decision and a work programme to guide the negotiations post-MC11 owing to persistent differences in the negotiating positions of Members.
-With regard to SSM, I am still reflecting on the possible way forward.
+Regarding Domestic Support, I have recommended that unless there is a significant shift in Members' positions in the next few days, they should pursue a limited outcome in the form of a decision on some core principles that would also include a work programme to guide the negotiations post-MC11 owing to persistent differences in their negotiating positions.
+With regard to SSM, I am not in a position to propose any specific recommendations for a way forward considering the wide divergences in Members' positions.

 Regarding other negotiating issues, my assessment is that the best possible outcome will be a post-MC11 work programme.
-I suggest considering the work programme for all these outstanding negotiating issues together in order to ensure a consistency and coherence.
+I suggest considering the work programme for all these outstanding negotiating issues together in order to ensure consistency and coherence in approach.